-Remember James 1:27, "Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble; and to keep oneself unspotted from the world."
+James 1:27 tells us, James 1:27 "Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble; and to keep oneself unspotted from the world."
 Our highest calling is to care for the lowliest among us.
 Families don't let members slip through the cracks!
 Love is every Christian's business.